As part of your application for doctoral study you may be asked to provide up to three academic referees.

 The references they provide can make or break your PhD application and are essential to giving you the best chance of being successful.
 You should therefore think carefully about who your referees will be.

-This page explains how references work in a PhD application, with advice on choosing referees and requesting references from them.
+This page explains how reference letters for PhD applications work, with advice on choosing referees and requesting references from them.

 Applying for doctoral study can be competitive and universities often receive a substantial number of submissions.
 As a result, they are not able to meet every applicant in person.